rlucente-se-jboss/ib-fips-stig/README.md

     composer-cli compose status
     composer-cli compose image IMAGE-UUID

-Expand the rpm-ostree content and link to the kickstart file.
+Expand the rpm-ostree content and launch a very simple local web server to provide the rpm-ostree content to support edge device installs.

     tar xvf IMAGE-UUID-commit.tar
-    ln -s /path/to/ib-fips-stig/pre-stig.ks .

-Run a local web server to provide the rpm-ostree and kickstart content to support edge device installs.

     python3 -m http.server 8000

 ### Install the edge device
-Boot an edge device using a CentOS Stream installation image.
-When prompted to start the installation, press TAB and then add the kernel command line parameters identified above.
-Hit ENTER to automate the rest of the installation.
+Boot an edge device using the `pre-stig.iso` installer.
+The installation should occur automatically without user intervention.
+You can push ENTER to kick things off if you don't want to wait for the timer to expire.

 ## Evaluate the edge device against the STIG
 Once the edge device has rebooted, log in using the credentials defined